 One common scenario is using multiple clouds to build and run the modern apps that drive business.
 That may involve creating hybrid environments by integrating on-premises private clouds with public clouds.
 Or using multiple public clouds to address specific app requirements.
 Or maybe even extending cloud approaches to edge environments.

-Realizing the benefits of multiple clouds can be challenging.
+Realising the benefits of multiple clouds can be challenging.
 In particular, managing apps and workloads across multiple cloud environments can add significant administrative complexity for IT staff, especially if each environment requires its own tools and processes.
-That complexity adds operational costs to IT and prevents you from realizing the potential cost-saving benefits of a multi-cloud strategy: When clouds aren’t seamlessly integrated, you can’t shift workloads to the most cost-effective environments.
+That complexity adds operational costs to IT and prevents you from realising the potential cost-saving benefits of a multi-cloud strategy: When clouds aren’t seamlessly integrated, you can’t shift workloads to the most cost-effective environments.

 This management complexity slows the development and delivery of modern apps.
 Administrators need visibility into their cloud environments plus the ability to fully control those environments.
 That visibility and control must stretch from on-premises private clouds to public clouds and edge environments.

 So how can you make the most of your multi-cloud environment?

 The key is consistency.
 Administrators need a single centralised set of tools and processes to run, connect and protect apps across all environments—even if those environments use a variety of cloud or container technologies.
 With consistent operations, you can reduce complexity, drive down costs and focus more resources on modern app delivery.

 To further enhance the flexibility and agility of your multi-cloud environment, you should also implement consistent infrastructure: the same software foundation for running virtual machines (VMs) and containers.
 Using the same infrastructure across hybrid cloud, private cloud, public cloud and edge environments allows you to shift apps across environments without requiring app modification.
 You can truly optimise your multi-cloud environment for cost, performance, security, compliance and other criteria.